 On May 12, 1937, Princess Elizabeth—then just 11 years old—looked on as her father, King George VI, was crowned at Westminster Abbey.
 Little did she know that just 16 years later, she would be in the exact same place and at the center of the very same ceremony.

 The official ceremony itself was delayed not only because of the time it takes to arrange such a detailed event, but because holding the ceremony during a period of mourning for the family would have been deemed inappropriate.
-Though Elizabeth’s grandmother, Queen Mary, passed away less than three months before Elizabeth’s coronation, she stipulated in her will that the ceremony move forward as planned.
+Though Elizabeth’s grandmother, Queen Mary of Teck, passed away less than three months before Elizabeth’s coronation, she stipulated in her will that the ceremony move forward as planned.